 The offer in compromise program has been around for quite a while as part of the Fresh Start Program.
 This is a program that helps taxpayers pay off their taxes and get a fresh financial start.

-The IRS will evaluate your income, assets, monthly expenses, and your overall financial picture to figure out if you can pay your debt or not.
+The IRS will evaluate your income, assets, monthly expenses, and your overall financial picture to figure out if you can pay your balance or not.

 The rules changed in 2012 that allows the IRS to look at your financial picture over the last 12 months.
 Prior to that, the IRS would look at the previous 5 years.
 This is a major change that would improve your chances for approval if you had a sudden drop in income.

-There are three ways the IRS will look at the collectability of the debt.
+There are three ways the IRS will look at the collectability of the liability.

-Effective tax administration is when you know the debt is yours, you have the resources to pay, but there are special circumstances that prevent you from paying.
+Effective tax administration is when you know the liability is yours, you have the resources to pay, but there are special circumstances that prevent you from paying.

-Doubt as to liability is where you are disputing the amount of tax debt owed.
+Doubt as to liability is where you are disputing the amount of tax balance owed.

-Doubt as to collectibility is used when you acknowledge that the debt is yours, you just don’t have the ability to pay.
+Doubt as to collectability is used when you acknowledge that the liability is yours, you just don’t have the ability to pay.

-There are ads everywhere that talk about paying your IRS debt for pennies on the dollar.
+There are ads everywhere that talk about paying your IRS balance for pennies on the dollar.
 They’re actually referring to the offer in compromise program.

 What they don’t mention is that it is a long and often difficult process.
 Most people don’t get their offers accepted by the IRS.